EpocDotFr/crowdmixer/README.md

   - `REQUEST_LIMIT` Define the minimum number of seconds a user have to wait between each submit
   - `SHOW_CURRENT_PLAYING` Enable or disable the display of the currently playing song (support may vary following the audio player used, more information in the **Supported audio players** section below)
   - `PLAYER_TO_USE` The audio player to use.
 Can be one of the ones in the table below, in the **Supported audio players** section
-  - `PLAYERS` Self-explanatory audio players-specific configuration values
+  - `PLAYERS` Self-explanatory audio players-specific configuration values.
+Change them if your audio player of choice is requiring it (see the table below, in the **Supported audio players** section)

 I'll let you search yourself about how to configure a web server along uWSGI.